University Council Meeting Minutes - Wednesday, April 23, 2025

 • Program revisions, approved some new programs.

-• As far as curriculum is concerned, the Undergraduate Curriculum Council approved 25 new or revised courses, and the Graduate Council 14 new revised courses.
+• As far as curriculum is concerned, the Undergraduate Curriculum Council approved 25 new or revised courses, and the Graduate Council 14 new or revised courses.

 6. President’s Report – Peter O. Nwosu